MattHalloran/ReactGraphQLTemplate/assets/public/privacy.md

         * the deleted Customer Personal Data cannot be recovered by Customer (for example, from the “trash”),

     then <BUSINESS_NAME.Long> will delete such Customer Personal Data from its systems as soon as reasonably practicable and within a maximum period of 180 days, unless European or National Laws require storage.
-    * <BUSINESS_NAME.Long> may charge a fee (based on <BUSINESS_NAME.Long>'s reasonable costs) for any data deletion under this section.
-Ne Life Nursery will provide Customer with further details of any applicable fee, and the basis of its calculation, in advance of any such data deletion
+    * <BUSINESS_NAME.Long> may charge a fee (based on <BUSINESS_NAME.Long>'s reasonable costs) for any data deletion under this section. <BUSINESS_NAME.Long> will provide Customer with further details of any applicable fee, and the basis of its calculation, in advance of any such data deletion
 * **Deletion on Term Expiry**.
 On expiry of the Term, Customer instructs <BUSINESS_NAME.Long> to delete all Customer Personal Data (including existing copies) from <BUSINESS_NAME.Long>'s systems in accordance with applicable law.  will comply with this instruction as soon as reasonably practicable and within a maximum period of 180 days, unless European or National Laws require storage.

 ## California Requirements